 - Did he/she identify themselves as a police officer?

 - Did he/she display a badge or anything else to prove they were a police officer?

 We will subpoena the officer to appear at a deposition and question them under oath.
 The prosecutor will also be there, and will be able to see how well their witness holds up under an aggressive line of questioning.

 At that deposition, we will also try to get the officer to agree to a reduced charge, or a dismissal.
 Surprisingly, this approach has worked very well in the past.
 If we can get the officer to agree, most of the time, the prosecutor will too.

 If they offer you a reduced charge, that doesn’t mean you have to take it, but at least it gives you another option to consider.
 It also helps you at trial if the officer has said on the record that they agree to a lesser sentence.

 Call a Crestview Battery on Law Enforcement Attorney

 These cases are serious.
 You need an attorney with experience defending felony cases.
 Unfortunately, we cannot guarantee what the result will be in your case.
 If any attorney offers you a guarantee, don’t fall for it.
 That just means they’ll tell you anything you want to hear, just to get your money.

 You are stressed out enough as it is.
 Your attorney should lessen your stress, not add to it.
 We will always give you honest, common-sense advice.
 We will always act in your best interest and work to get you the best possible result.

-If you have been charged with Battery on a Law Enforcement Officer in Crestview, call Flaherty & Merrifield at (850) 398-8098 for a free and confidential consultation.
+If you or a loved one have been charged with Battery on Law Enforcement Crestview, call Flaherty & Merrifield today at (850) 398-8098 for a free consultation.